-You have the right to be brought up by your parents if possible.
+I have the right to be brought up by both parents if possible.

 Article 18 of the UNCRC says that a child or young person's parents will normally have the main responsibility for bringing them up.
 They should both do this, both share responsibilities, and both be concerned with the best interests of the child or young person in their care.